 (b) Certain long-term assets, including property, plant and equipment, goodwill and other intangibles, which benefit multiple operating segments, are included in Corporate and eliminations.
 Allocations of certain expenses related to these assets to the individual operating segments are done at the beginning of the year based on budgeted amounts.
 Any differences between actual and budgeted amounts are reflected in Corporate and eliminations.
+Furthermore, Corporate and eliminations includes elimination of inter-company income statement transactions.
+One such example includes licensing and service arrangements with affiliates.
+Payments received in advance from affiliates are recognized as revenue and eliminated in consolidation as earned and payment becomes assured over the life of the contract.
+During 2014, affiliate licensing and service fees of \$541,036 that were received in 2013 were recognized as revenue and eliminated in consolidation.
 Corporate and eliminations also includes the elimination of inter-company balance sheet amounts.
-During 2013, certain inter-company balances were settled between each of the U.S. and Canada segment, Entertainment and Licensing segment and Corporate and eliminations.
-This reduced the amount of reported total assets of the U.S. and Canada and Entertainment and Licensing segments and increased the amount reported in Corporate and eliminations at year-end 2013 compared to year-end 2012 and 2011.
+During